joeyvmason/joeyvmason.github.io/_posts/2016-10-25-using-scalyr-with-elastic-beanstalk.md

 # Why Scalyr?

-Scalyr provides the ability to aggregate logs from multiple servers and clients into one place.
+[Scalyr](https://www.scalyr.com){:target="_blank"} provides the ability to aggregate logs from multiple servers and clients into one place.
 From there, using a simple query language, you can search through all of the logs in the Scalyr dashboard in real-time.

 For anyone working with distributed systems, this is an extremely powerful tool.
 It can literally save you hours.
 Not only that, in